SlicerMorph/Tutorials/Markups_3/README.md

 ### Resampling a curve on the surface of a model to create Semi Landmarks

-1. Create a new point list markup using the **Crate new point list** button in the `Markups` toolbar or module.
+1. Create a new point list markup using the **Create new point list** button in the `Markups` toolbar or module.
 Note that point placement will be initiated but you can exit by right-clicking the mouse or toggling the **Place point** button in the  `Markups` toolbar.
 <img src="./images/createNewNode.png" width="900px"/>

 2. In `Markups` module, select the point list just created and expand the **Control Points** Menu.
   * Expand the **Advanced Menu**
-  * Click the **Add new control point** to add 5 points.
+  * Use the **Add new control point** button to add 5 points.
 These points will have positions that are uninitialized, so they will not appear in any view, have no position listed in the **Control Points** table, and have a position status displayed as an open circle to indicate that the position is not set.
   * Rename the points A, B, C, D, and E.
  <img src="./images/createNewPoints.png" width="500px"/>